Python-PyQt/PyQt6-Docs/descriptions/QtGui/QAction-c.rst

 .. literalinclude:: ../../../snippets/qtbase-examples-widgets-mainwindows-application-mainwindow.py
     :lines: 180-186

-Actions are added to widgets using QWidget::addAction() or QGraphicsWidget::addAction().
+Actions are added to widgets using :sip:ref:`~PyQt6.QtWidgets.QWidget.addAction` or :sip:ref:`~PyQt6.QtWidgets.QGraphicsWidget.addAction`.
 Note that an action must be added to a widget before it can be used.
 This is also true when the shortcut should be global (i.e., :sip:ref:`~PyQt6.QtCore.Qt.ShortcutContext.ApplicationShortcut` as :sip:ref:`~PyQt6.QtCore.Qt.ShortcutContext`).

 Actions can be created as independent objects.
 But they may also be created during the construction of menus.
-The QMenu class contains convenience functions for creating actions suitable for use as menu items.
+The :sip:ref:`~PyQt6.QtWidgets.QMenu` class contains convenience functions for creating actions suitable for use as menu items.

-.. seealso:: QMenuQToolBarQt Widgets - Application Example.
+.. seealso:: :sip:ref:`~PyQt6.QtWidgets.QMenu`, :sip:ref:`~PyQt6.QtWidgets.QToolBar`, `Qt Widgets - Application Example <https://doc.qt.io/qt-6/qtwidgets-mainwindows-application-example.html>`_.